digitalcredentials/docs/integration/jff.md

 ```

 The wallet then expects to receive in return the Verifiable Credential for the holder, with the submitted holder DID included as the subjectId in the returned VC.

-The entire flow is shown here:

-[add diagram showing flow]

 And that’s it!